 World-class needlework instruction has come to Chicago!
 Whether you’re looking for the gentlest possible introduction to embroidery or an in-depth technique intensive, chances are you’ll find it at our flagship Ravenswood location.
-Maydel hosts teachers from all over, as well as beloved locals Lauren Yeager, Shannon Downey, Connie Toebe and Jean Ogilvie.
+Maydel hosts teachers from all over, as well as beloved locals Lauren Yeager, Stephanie Rohr, Shannon Downey, Connie Toebe and Jean Ogilvie.

 Coming up next:

-- Wagon wheel stitch
+- Whipped wheel

-- Leaf (satin) stitch
+- Pistol stitch

 Introduction to Goldwork with Lauren Yeager